golobluka/Fact-based-fake-news-generation/synthetic_data_generation/generation/README.md

 ## Testing code

-In the notebook `testing_working`, a way to test if the code is working properly on your computer.
+In the notebook `testing_working` you will find a way to test if the code is working properly on your computer.
 This is valuable for debugging.

 ## Execution

 Execution is done from notebooks in this main folder.
 I separated generation and labelling in different notebooks.